TimWillebrands/cosmic-time-tracklet/ARCHITECTURE.md

   - Handles global registry events and binds `wl_seat` and `ext_idle_notifier_v1`.
   - Requests an idle notification with configured timeout (`idle_timeout_ms`).
   - Dispatches protocol events; translates `Idled`/`Resumed` into provided callbacks.
-- Returns both the monitor state and its `EventQueue` to the applet, which manually flushes/dispatches each tick.
+- Owns the Wayland connection and event queue on a dedicated background thread, running a `blocking_dispatch` loop to drive callbacks; communicates back to the `Window` via a per-instance channel.

 ## UI Architecture